GitCVfb/SUNet/README.md

 ```
 The code is tested with PyTorch 16.0 with CUDA 10.2.89.

-Note that we borrowed some modules of [DeepUnrollNet](https://github.com/ethliup/DeepUnrollNet).
+Note that in our implementation, we borrowed some modules from [DeepUnrollNet](https://github.com/ethliup/DeepUnrollNet).

 #### Install correlation package
 ```